srikanth-rl/Calculator/README.md

    - The "%" button allows you to calculate percentages.

 3. **Clear Functionality:**
-   - The "C" button clears the input field, allowing you to start a new calculation.
+   - The "Clr" button clears the input field, allowing you to start a new calculation.

 4. **Delete Functionality:**
    - The "Del" button deletes the last entered digit or operator.